ballerina-attic/docs-ballerina-vscode-extension/en/docs/edit-the-code/code-actions.md

 # Code actions

-In VS Code, Code Actions can provide both refactorings and Quick Fixes for detected issues.
+In VS Code, Code Actions can provide both refactorings and quick fixes for detected issues.

 ### QuickFixes